Abraham Adesanya: Illness and death

 In his later years, Adesanya was decidedly frail due to illness.
 He was ultimately incapacitated, leading to his confinement in his Apapa residence.
 Following this, his leadership of Afenifere adopted an advisory quality to accommodate his new circumstances.

 He died on 27 April 2008, while having breakfast.
 He was 85 years old.

 Legacy

-Since his death, he has been immortalised in a number of ways, especially by the six South-Western states of Lagos, Oyo, Ogun, Ondo, Osun and Ekiti.
+Since his death, he has been immortalised in a number of ways, especially by the six southwestern states of Lagos, Oyo, Ogun, Ondo, Osun and Ekiti.

-An Ogun state government owned higher Institution formerly known as The Polytechnic, Ijebu-Igbo was named after Chief Abraham Aderibigbe Adesanya as Abraham Adesanya Polytechnic (AAPOLY) which is located in Atikori, Ijebu-Igbo, Ogun State.
+A government-owned higher institution in Ogun State, formerly known as The Polytechnic and located in Atikori, Ijebu-Igbo, Ogun State, was renamed Abraham Adesanya Polytechnic (AAPOLY) in his honour.